wintvelt/mb-btw-export/README.md

         - [x] change in handlerDelete
         - [x] change in webhook
         - [x] change in handlerExport
+    - [ ] add ConditionExpression for updates:
+        - [ ] webhook: only if the timestamp on latestState matches, otherwise read latestState again
+        - [ ] sync: only if the timestamp on latestState matches, otherwise read latestState again
+        - [ ] export: only if timestamp from unexported matches that of latestState, otherwise read unexported again
+        - [ ] delete: only if timestamp from unexported matches that of latestState, otherwise read unexported again
     - transactWrites:
         [ ] webhook and sync:
             read latestState for latestExportName + get that exported State (to use for unexported)